 Original Music Composition: Joseph Rivas

-Performers: Courtney Drasner, Jillian Hollis, Jenny Rocha
+Performers: Courtney Drasner, Jillian Hollis, Jenny Rocha and ensemble

 Battledress is a project of Rocha Dance Theater, a sponsored project of Fractured Atlas, a non- profit artist service organization.
 Contributions for the charitable purposes of Rocha Dance Theater must be made payable to Fractured Atlas only and are tax-deductible to the extent permitted by law.